Han Sang-ki

 Han Sang-ki (born 1946) is a South Korean retired footballer and accountant.
 He played as a left-back for throughout the 1970s.
 He also briefly represented his home country of South Korea internationally in the 1972 AFC Asian Cup, reaching runners-up.

 Youth career

-Han graduted from in 1959.
+Han graduated from in 1959.
 He first began his career by representing Seoul for the 1st National Inter-City and Provincial Youth Soccer Tournament the following his career with following a list of 75 candidates in one of five groups.
 During the 1968 season, Han Sang-ki contributed to Konkuk University reaching to the finals of the University Football League following an assist from his teammate Park Jun-chan to score the winning goal against in the 20th minute on November 29, 1968.

 Club career

 In the beginning of the 1969 season, had recently established a football club and chose to sign Han as a part of their inaugural squad later in the year.
 Despite this announcement, Han later played for as he represented the club for the combined Korea Finance All-Star team that played in a friendly against Brazilian club Olaria on 11 September.
 This representation continued later into the year as they departed on January 10, 1970 for several friendlies in Singapore, Indonesia, Malaysia, Thailand, Hong Kong and Japan with this marking the first time a Korean club would travel abroad to play.
 They had experienced considerable success such as the 4–2 victory against Penang on January 20 where Han scored one of the goals himself.
 In 1971, he was drafted to play for the Republic of Korea Army with his inaugural season having him called up for the 1971 Asian Champion Club Tournament.
 He was then called up to represent the International Military Sports Council-sanctioned 1971 Far Eastern Soldiers' Tournament which began on 5 June.
 During the 1971 Korean National Football Championship, alongside his teammate Cho In-so, successfully blocked an offensive from the as this then allowed Choi Woon-hyang to score the golden goal of the match.
 He then played in a friendly against Thailand on September 30, 1972 where they comfortably won 4–1.

 In the beginning of the 1973 season, Han returned to Housing Bank where he contributed to the narrow victory against during the 1973 Korean National Football Championship.
 He retired in 1974 as in the following year, he began working for the company full-time.